Henry walked alongside Big Willy, and the two of them followed the train tracks.

 Another thing ... this chapter brought Henry and Willy full circle as friends.

-Well, we're heading into the home stretch ... only three chapters to go!
+Well, we're heading into the home stretch ... only two chapters to go!

 Sigh.
 I really can't believe it.